dbbs-lab/bsb-core/docs/getting-started/guide_simulation.rst

               )
             )

 Using the :guilabel:`device` key, you select the type of device to use, and with :guilabel:`targetting`, you specify the target objects of the device.
-In our example, we add a ``poisson_generator`` to stimulate the top layer cells and use a ``spike_recorder`` to record the activity of the base layer cells.
+In our example, we add a ``poisson_generator`` that simulates cells spiking at ``20`` Hz.
+These latter "cells" are each connected one ``top_type`` cell and transmit their spike events with a delay of `1` ms and the weight of the connection is ``40``.
+We also introduce a ``spike_recorder`` to store the spike events of the cell populations.

 Running the Simulation
 ----------------------

-Once the configuration file is complete it should be compiled producing a HDF5 network file, this file will be used to run simulations through the CLI:
+Once the configuration file is complete, it should be compiled producing a HDF5 network file, this file will be used to run simulations through the CLI:

 .. code-block:: bash